ewonglab/enhancer_turnover/Neural_Network_Prediction/README.md

 ```

 If you want to train your own model, please refer to the oirginal domain adaptive model work, more detailed steps can be found in their [github](https://github.com/seqcode/cross-species-domain-adaptation).

+## Analysis Scripts

+A few scripts we created to do model prediction and further analysis.